An Enhanced Projection Pursuit Tree Classifier with Visual Methods for Assessing Algorithmic Improvements: PPtree extensions

 \subsection{Modification 1: Subsetting classes to produce better boundaries}

-The first modification targets the third step of the original algorithm.
-Rather than combining all remaining classes into a single super-class, only the two closest ones---identified by the smallest difference in their projected means---are used to compute the next projection and define the split point
+The first modification targets the re-grouping step of the original algorithm.
+Rather than combining all remaining classes into a single super-class, only the two closest ones, as identified by the smallest difference in their projected means, are used to compute the next projection and define the split point.
+This step is now as follows: